 The Moico Solar Flagpole Light is the cheapest option on this list while still accomplishing its needs.
 It may not be as bright or have the Deneve Solar Flag Pole Light battery capacity, but it’ll be sufficient to keep a flag lit all night long without breaking the bank.

 Using 42 white LED lights, the Moico solar-powered flagpole light achieves 640 lumens on its brightest setting.
 On the lowest setting, it achieves about 400 lumens.
-Either setting is more than sufficient for lighting up the flag and would serve to light up the surrounding area.
+Either setting is more than sufficient for solar-powered flag lighting and would serve to light up the surrounding area.

 On the lowest setting, the batteries should last about 10 hours.
 When put on the highest setting, the batteries will last about eight hours.
 Either should be sufficient for a full night, though some individuals may choose to keep it on the low setting for long winter nights or depend on the region.